ludlun04/IDATA2304-Project/protocol.md

 * Actuator - a device which can influence the environment.
 Examples: a fan, a window opener/closer, door opener/closer, heater.
-* Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators and is connected to the Internet.
+* Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators.
+* Greenhouse node - a device in the greenhouse that is connected to the sensor actuator nodes and the internet.
+* Greenhouse server - a main server that all client nodes connect to, bot control-panel nodes and the greenhouse node.
 * Control-panel node - a device connected to the Internet which visualizes status of sensor and actuator nodes and sends control commands to them.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with